spryker-sdk/sdk/docs/development.md

   - path: string #e.g.: some_setting
     initialization_description: string #Will be used when a user is asked to provide the setting value
     strategy: string #merge or overwrite, where merge will add the value to the list and overwrite will replace it
-    init: bool #if the user should be asked for the setting value when `spryker-sdk init:sdk` or `spryker-sdk init:project` is called
+    init: bool #if the user should be asked for the setting value when `spryker-sdk sdk:init:sdk` or `spryker-sdk sdk:init:project` is called
     type: string #Use array for lists of values or any scalar type (string|integer|float|boolean)
-    is_project: boolean #defines if the setting is persisted across projects and initialized during `spryker-sdk init:sdk` or per project and initialized with `spryker-sdk init:project`
+    is_project: boolean #defines if the setting is persisted across projects and initialized during `spryker-sdk sdk:init:sdk` or per project and initialized with `spryker-sdk sdk:init:project`
     values: array|string|integer|float|boolean #serve as default values for initialization
 ```